CurtisAccelerate/global_agent_framework/README.md

 - `tools/` — Optional integrations (serper, serp.dev stubs, Deribit, Polymarket, Odds APIs) automatically registered when available.
 - `scripts/` — Convenience commands for smoke testing, import validation, and pipeline demos.
 - `docs/` — Showcase, deployment, and environment references.
-- `tests/` (`test_*.py`) — Automated checks covering pipelines, API surfaces, and tool adapters.
+- `tests/` — Automated checks covering pipelines, API surfaces, and tool adapters.
 - `logs/` (generated) — Pipeline trace artifacts written when file logging is enabled; ignored by git.
 - `queries/` — Intentionally empty folder reserved for private or competition-specific user prompts; keep this out of version control when sharing the framework.
+ - `agent_framework/` — Minimal shim package offering stable imports (e.g., `from agent_framework.pipeline import Pipeline`).
+ - `apps/agent_runner/` — Runner app for batch processing FutureX datasets.

+To keep the root tidy, tests and runner code are placed under `tests/` and `apps/agent_runner/`.
+Existing top-level files remain for backward compatibility.

 ## Query Templates

 - Store any sensitive FutureX prompts or internal research questions inside the `queries/` directory so they remain separate from distributable prompt pipelines.
 - `run_query_pipeline.py` and API clients can reference files from `queries/` by filename via a positional argument.
 Example CLI usage is shown below.
-- We do not ship sample queries to avoid leaking proprietary strategies; add your own Markdown or JSON templates locally.
+- We do not ship sample queries; add your own Markdown or JSON templates locally.
-- If you publish derived work, ensure queries are sanitized or excluded to protect personally identifiable information and private forecasts.

 ## Run Pipelines (CLI)